nguyentr17/nguyentr17.github.io/_pages/research.md

 # Research

-This is the research section.
-You can provide information about your research projects and interests.
+This page is to be updated.